 The Discipline of Staying

-The invitation this morning is to stop the rehearsal.
+This morning’s invitation is to stop the rehearsal.

 Today, I leave the clinical layover in Calgary on the direct flight to Loreto.
 I am flying south to a place where the light is soft, and the water is gold.
 But the work of Arrival begins here, in the sterile quiet, by letting go of the need to manage the menu of my own transformation.